Discover how AWA digital defied "best practice" to drive up conversion rates for a global car rental company

 While best practice guidelines can be useful, this test shows that it pays to be brave and listen more closely to your customers.
 Not all websites, products, journeys, audiences and buying decisions are the same and to treat them all as 'average will only ever lead to vanilla experiences - and very average conversion rates.

-Sometimes, like with this insurance offer from Discover Car Hire, an offer that makes complete sense to you can be confusing for your customers.
+Sometimes, like with this insurance offer from Discover Cars, an offer that makes complete sense to you can be confusing for your customers.
 Use the data available to you to see if there are problems, such as increased drop-out rates, longer dwell time or clicks away from that page that may suggest your customers are trying to find answers to their questions.

 Once you have found the problem, try and fix it.
 Again, there is no golden-bullet answer here.
 But remember what you are trying to do: make it easy for your customers to buy, not try to sell to them (a subtle difference, maybe, but a crucial one).